allegro/blog/_posts/2022-02-03-visual-thinking.md

 * exploit cause-effect — drop a toy an watch it falling (8 months)
 * start to use words in a proper context (11 months)

 Such spatial skills are something all creatures need to develop to survive.
-Even plants, to some extent, exibit spatial-aware behavior — they move to follow the sun.
+Even plants, to some extent, exhibit spatial-aware behavior — they move to follow the sun.

 It is worth noting that spatial-related terms